joshdjennings/Star-Wars-Data/README.md

-# Star-Wars-Data

-Event Listener 1:
+# Star Wars Movie Info App

+This is my Vanilla JS Phase 1 project.
+I used HTML, Javascript, CSS, and Bootstrap to pull data from a public API.
+The web address for my API is: https://www.swapi.tech/

+## Description

+My app can allow users to get some basic information about the star wars movies that they may not have known about previously.

+### Choose a Movie

-User clicks on a movie from the dropdown menu to retrieve and display information about: thei selected movie.
+User clicks on a movie from the dropdown menu to retrieve and display information about: their selected movie.
 Details about each film will be displayed in a card on screen.

-Event Listener 2:
+The User can choose a different movie anytime from the menu.
+"Change" event.

+### Clear the movie infor to start over

-User clicks on Yoda's quote to clear the card.
-The User can then choose a different movie.
+User can click on Yoda's quote to clear the movie card and the comment card.
+"Click" event.

-Event Listener 3:
+## Leave a Comment

-User can post a comment and see it displayed on screen after they "Post" it.
-Comments will remain even if users cycle through different movies' information.
+User can post a comment and see it displayed on in a card after they "Submit" it.
+Comments will remain even if users cycle through different movies' information until the Yoda button is clicked.
+"Submit" event.